openhab/openhab-addons/addons/binding/org.openhab.binding.zway/doc/GETTING_STARTED.md

 ## Create and configure Z-Way Devices

-Open the *Inbox* and start manually the *Discovery* for the Z-Way Binding
+Open the *Inbox* and start manually the *Discovery* for the Z-Way Binding.
+The *Discovery* must be started manually at this point, because the *Discovery* is running only every 4 minutes.
+The start time of the interval is the creation of Z-Way Server, even if the configuration is not yet complete.
+After the Z-Way Server is fully configured, the interval must be awaited or started manually.

 ![openHAB Discovery](images/getting-started/07-Device-discovery.png)